Berikai/objder/README.md

-# Objder
+# Objder - Folder Structured JSON Management

-Yet another JSON management, written in Typescript.

-Objder is intended to be used as regular objects with some superset functions on top of it to make data storage easy in **a directory based structure**, rather than singleton `.json` files.
+Objder is a simple library that extracts an object as a folder and its properties as JSON files and can import it backwards.

-It handles the properties with `$` at the beginning as folder and the standart ones as `.json` files.
+It handles the properties with `$` at the beginning as a folder.

 ## Install